Gabrielmilitz/Gabrielmilitz/README.md

-- 👋 Hi, I’m @Gabrielmilitz
+- 👋 Hi, I’m @gabrielmilitz
 - 👀 I’m interested in Linux
 - 🌱 I’m currently learning python and java
-- 😄 Pronouns: ahh.. hmm.. ann... ops
+- 😄 Pronouns: ahh.. hmm Angelusdev for all

 <!---